 - To enable students to work both independently and as part of a team, taking responsibility for their own learning

-- To employ teaching methods and resources that allow students to have learning opportunities in Economics, experiencing success and enjoyment in their work
+- To employ teaching methods and resources that allow students to have learning opportunities in Business or Economics, experiencing success and enjoyment in their work

-- To enable students to apply micro and macroeconomic skills in the context of a wider learning environment
+- To enable students to apply business or micro and macroeconomic skills in the context of a wider learning environment

-- To develop an awareness in students of the implications of the economy for the individual, the community and the environment
+- To develop an awareness in students of the implications of the economy for the individual, businesses, the community, society and the environment

 |Mr Peer Moore-Friis

 Head of Business & Economics, Young Enterprise Co-ordinator